LcNyaker/LcNyaker/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning how to code and become a junior frontend Developer
+- 🌱 I’m currently learning how to code and become a junior Frontend developer
 - 👯 I’m looking to collaborate on innovative & cool ideas